Meeco/guardian-sd-responder/docs/GETTING_STARTED.md

 In order to complete this example, we need a Hedera payer account.
 A Testnet account can be created by registering via the [Hedera Portal](https://portal.hedera.com/).

-This document assumes you have a WalletConnect app (such as [Blade Wallet](https://bladewallet.io/)) installed with your account imported.
+This document assumes you have a [HashPack Wallet](https://www.hashpack.app/) installed, and with an account imported.
 Setting this up is outside the scope of this document.

 ## Participating Parties